INFORMSJoC/2024.0546/src/LogTPc/readme.md

 	link.
 For example, the row given by (i, j) represents the link between agent i and j.

-- `init.m`:  to search for the starting point of the homotopy path.
+- `init.m`:  to search for the starting point of the homotopy path by solving the equations given by `u0.m` with the Matlab function `fsolve`.

  	Input: none.